-Candy Dandy was our final exam project at Mediacollege, created in collaboration with a real client.
-The goal: develop a match-3 mobile game where matching tiles directly fuels a secondary fighting gameplay layer.
+Candy Dandy was our final exam project at Mediacollege, created in collaboration with Azerion.
+The goal: develop a match-3 mobile game where matching tiles directly affects a secondary gameplay layer.
 View on GitHub

 Builds are available for Android and Windows.
 Since the game was designed for portrait mobile, expect stretched visuals on PC.